-Groves, Junius G.(born: 1859 - died: 1925)
+Groves, Junius George(born: April 12, 1859 - died: August 17, 1925)

-Junius Groves was born a slave in Green County, KY, or Louisville, KY.
-He walked to Kansas City in 1897, where he worked for 40 cents per day.
-Groves was able to save enough money to purchase a nine acre farm in Edwardsville, KS, which enabled him to later purchase a 500 acre produce farm there.
-At one time he produced more potatoes than any other farmer in the world, the harvest so large that a private railroad track was built on his land by Union Pacific Railway for shipping the produce.
+The story Junius Groves has been retold many times.
+He walked to Kansas City in 1879, where he worked for 40 cents per day.
+Groves was able to save enough money to purchase a nine-acre farm in Edwardsville, KS, which enabled him to later purchase a 500 acre produce farm there.
+At one time he produced more potatoes than any other farmer in the world.
+The harvest was so large that a private railroad track was built on his land by Union Pacific Railway for shipping the produce.
 Groves was known as the "Potato King of the World."